-#1 single in Australia (Kent Music Report): Till the Lights of London Shine Again--Joe Loss and his Orchestra (3rd month at #1)
+#1 single in Australia (Kent Music Report): Till the Lights of London Shine Again--The Joe Loss Orchestra (3rd month at #1)

 The most intense phase of the Battle of Britain ended, with the United Kingdom preventing a possible German invasion.
 Japanese troops abandoned the whole province of Kwangsi in southern China.
 Indian politician Jawaharlal Nehru was arrested and charged with violating the Defense of India Rules by making speeches intended to hinder prosecution of the war.